SecretSurfSpot/anagram_finder/README.md

 ```
 As an investigator,
 so that I can solve the mystery of the crime, given the clues left behind,
-I would like to check whether a word is an anagram of any of the words in a given list,
+I would like to check whether a word is an anagram of any of the words in a given list.
 ```
 ## Acceptance Criteria